gabcrrstt/gabcrrrstt/README.md

-# Olá, seja bem vindo!
+#

- - 🎓 Estudante de Ciência da Computação pela Universidade Federal de Rondonia (Unir);
+# Welcome to my profile
+ - 🎓 I am a computer science student at the Federal University of Rondonia;
  - 🎈 Pronouns: she/ela/ella;
-- 💻 Estudando Python;

 <div align="center">
   <a href="https://github.com/gabcrrstt">